PSJorgensen/real-world-economics/real-world-economics-outline.md

     -   Two advances in integrating the earth system in economic accounting
         -   Greener economic accounting for natural capital
+            -   History of the ecosystem services and natural capital concept
+            -   Recent economic trends in natural capital and ecosystem services
+            -   Recent impact of the ecosystem services and natural capital concept
-        -   Accounting for the complex teleconnections embodied by trade in the global economy
+        -   Unravelling trends mask by trade in the global economy
         -   Socio-economic inequality and health and environmental quality
 -   AREAS THAT NEED ATTENTION